Wednesday, October 8, 2025

-HomeHow ToMySQL LIKE Operator: 7 Examples and Best Practices
+HomeProductsMySQL ToolsMySQL LIKE Operator: 7 Examples and Best Practices

 MySQL LIKE Operator: 7 Examples and Best Practices

-MySQL LIKE Syntax
+MySQL LIKE syntax

-SELECT column_name(s) FROM table_name WHERE column_name LIKE pattern;
+WHERE column_name LIKE pattern;

-Query Examples of Using LIKE in MySQL
+Query examples of using LIKE in MySQL

 MySQL LIKE: (%) percentage wildcard

-SELECT * FROM product WHERE Name LIKE '%paint%';
+WHERE Name LIKE '%paint%';

 MySQL LIKE - percentage wildcard

-The % wildcard can also be used to search for any number of characters in a particular position.
-For example, to find all products that start with the letter M, execute this query:
+The % wildcard can also be applied to find all values starting with a specific character or word.
+For example, to return all products that begin with the letter “M”:

-SELECT * FROM product WHERE name LIKE 'M%';
+WHERE Name LIKE 'M%';

 MySQL LIKE - percentage wildcard